The Honourable Chrystia Freeland is Canada’s Deputy Prime Minister and Minister of Finance.

 An esteemed journalist and author, the Deputy Prime Minister was born in Peace River, Alberta.
 She was educated at Harvard University before continuing her studies on a Rhodes Scholarship at the University of Oxford.

 After launching her career in journalism as a Ukraine-based freelance correspondent for the Financial Times, The Washington Post, and The Economist, Ms. Freeland went on to various roles at the Financial Times of London.
-She then served as deputy editor of The Globe and Mail between 1999 and 2001, before returning to the Financial Times as deputy editor and then as the United States managing editor.
+She then served as deputy editor of the Toronto-based Globe and Mail between 1999 and 2001, before returning to the Financial Times as deputy editor and then as United States managing editor.

 In 2010, she joined Canadian-owned Thomson Reuters.
 She was a managing director of the company and editor of consumer news when she decided to return home and enter politics in 2013.

 Ms. Freeland has written two books: Sale of the Century: The Inside Story of the Second Russian Revolution (2000); and Plutocrats: The Rise of the New Global Super-Rich and the Fall of Everyone Else (2012).
 Plutocrats has been an international best-seller and won the Lionel Gelber Prize and National Business Book Award.